laozhen/xdxminer/readme.md

  # Overview
-**XDXMiner** is a proof of concept **DirectX** implementation of Dagger-Hashimoto miner.
-Currently it can mine Ethereum and Ethereum Classic.
+**XDXMiner** is a proof of concept **DirectX** implementation of Ethereum and Ethereum Classic miner.
+It can achieve 85% state of the art hashrate on Nivida Tesla T4.
+It can aslo run in **Xbox Series X/S** under developer mode.

 ![Alt text](./img/xdx_gif_720p.gif "Xbox Series X screenshot")